klux21/callback_printf/README.txt

 like functions and even more the problems and the difficulties if he want to use the argument format for own output functions or wants own extensions of that format.
-If it comes to me it was always a wish of me to get rid of all this trouble and the portability issues that most programmers are struggling with.
+If it comes to me it was always wished to get rid of all this trouble and all the portability issues that most programmers are struggling with.
-And I did want to add some extra length specifiers for using arguments of type int8_t, int16_t, int32_t and int64_t which can be found since Posix 98 in inttypes.h and as well in stdint.h since the C 11 standard.
+And I did want to add some extra length modifiers for using arguments of type int8_t, int16_t, int32_t and int64_t which can be found since Posix 98 in inttypes.h and also in stdint.h since the C 11 standard.
 The supported format specifiers are b, B, d, i, o, u, x, X, a, A, e, E, f, F, g, G, s, c, p, n and % for a percent character and the Microsoft specific specifiers C and S.